aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/csv-to-xlsm/_index.md

 ---
 title: C# CSV to XLSM - CSV to XLSM Converter
 description: Aspose Excel.
-Convert CSV to XLSM quickly and easily with Aspose.Cells.
-C# CSV to XLSM.
-C# Save CSV to XLSM.
-Save CSV as XLSM using C#.
+This comprehensive solution provides C# developers with a fully integrated approach to convert CSV to XLSM format, enabling seamless saving of CSV data into XLSM format using the Aspose.Cells library, all through efficient and customizable C# code.
-keywords: [Aspose Excel., C# Aspose.Cells., Convert CSV to XLSM in C#., Save CSV to XLSM using C#., C# CSV to XLSM saveformat., CSV to XLSM Converter., C# Save CSV as XLSM]
+keywords: [Aspose Excel., C# Aspose.Cells., Smart CSV files to XLSM Converter for C#., Convert CSV to XLSM in C#., CSV files to XLSM Conversion in C#., Leverage intelligent data processing to automatically parse and save CSV into XLSM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}